sherlock-protocol/sherlock-docs/stakers/overview.md

 2. They see that the security team’s incentives are aligned with stakers
 3. They are senior to the “first money out” pool and any affected protocol's deductible so staker funds are only at risk once those pools are fully liquidated

 A staker will be able to stake in any token on the whitelist of staking tokens (ETH, DAI, etc.).
 A staker will receive lockTokens (for example lockETH) in return for staking.
-LockTokens are the tokens Sherlock mints to represent stakes in the insurance pool.
+LockTokens are the tokens Sherlock mints to represent stakes in a staking pool.

 Sherlock's protocol was designed with two important staking considerations in mind: